 - (a) All final permit decisions for cases where these funds are used must be reviewed at least one level above the decision maker, unless the decision maker is the District Commander.
-For example, if the decision maker is the Chief of the Regulatory Division, then the decision would be made by the District Commander. - (b) All final permit decisions for applications where these funds are expended would be made available on the Corps Headquarters' web page. - (c) The Corps would not eliminate any procedures or decisions that would otherwise be required for the type of project and permit application under consideration. - (d) The Corps would comply with all applicable laws and regulations. - (e) Funds would only be expended to provide priority review of LADWP's permit applications.
+For example, if the decision maker is the Chief of the Regulatory Division, then the decision would be made by the District Commander. - (b) All final permit decisions for applications where these funds are expended would be made available on the Corps Headquarters' web page. - (c) The Corps would not eliminate any procedures or decisions that would otherwise be required for the type of project and permit application under consideration. - (d) The Corps would comply with all applicable laws and regulations. - (e) None of the funds accepted shall be used to carry out a review of the evaluation of permits required under the impartial decision making process.

-Impacts to the Regulatory Program: We do not expect priority review of LADWP permit applications to negatively impact the Regulatory Program or to increase the time to evaluate other projects' permit applications since additional staff may be hired to augment this priority review.
+Impacts to the Regulatory Program: We do not expect priority review of LA Metro permit applications to negatively impact the Regulatory Program or to increase the time to evaluate other projects' permit applications since additional staffing resources would be hired to augment this priority review.

-Consideration of Comments: The Corps is soliciting comments from the public, Federal, State and local agencies and officials, and other interested parties.
+Consideration of Comments: The Corps is soliciting comments from the public, Federal, State, and local agencies and officials, and other interested parties.
 Comments will be made part of the administrative record, and they will be considered in determining whether it would be in the public interest to proceed with this action.
-If the Los Angeles District Commander determines, after considering public comments, that the acceptance and expenditure of the funds is in compliance with Section 214 of the Water Resources Development Act of 2000 (WRDA 2000, Public Law No. 106-541), the Corps will implement WRDA through a signed memorandum of agreement and accept funds from LADWP.
-A second public notice will be issued regarding the final decision on this matter.
+If the Los Angeles District Commander determines, after considering public comments, that the acceptance and expenditure of the funds is in compliance with Section 214 of the Water Resources Development Act of 2000 (WRDA 2000, Public Law No. 106-541), as amended, the Corps will implement WRDA Section 214 funding agreement through a signed memorandum of agreement and accept and expend funds from LA Metro.
+A final public notice will be issued regarding the final decision on this matter.
+Beyond this, no new public notice will be issued if LA Metro increases the amount of funds previously furnished or extends the duration of the agreement, provided that the purpose remains the same.

 Submission of Comments: Interested parties may submit comments concerning this proposal in writing.
-Comments should refer to Corps File No. SPL-2019-00412, and should be submitted by the due date of May 13, 2020.
+Comments should refer to Corps File No. SPL-2020-00612-VCL. and should be submitted by the due date of December 2, 2020.

 During the Coronavirus Health Emergency, Regulatory Program staff are teleworking.
 Please do not mail hard copy documents, including comments to any Regulatory staff.
+Instead, your comments should be submitted electronically to:

-Instead, your comments should be submitted electronically to: Aaron.O.Allen@usace.army.mil.
-Should you have any questions or concerns about the Corps' proposed action or our comment period, you may contact Aaron Allen directly at (805) 585-2148.
+Veronica.C.Li@usace.army.mil.
+Should you have any questions or concerns about the Corps' proposed action or our comment period, you may contact Veronica Li directly at (213) 452-3292.